 Day 1: Bangkok – Ayutthaya

 Meet our guide at 0830 at the Hualamphong Railway Station to start your railway journey.
 Please take enough time and take into account the traffic in Bangkok.
 Your guide will be waiting at an appointed place at the station.
 He has bought your tickets.
 We will travel 2nd class.
-This is our preferred class as it is not air-conditioned so the windows are open.
-This allows you to make pictures from the train.
+This is our preferred class as it is not air-conditioned, so the windows are open.
+This allows you to take pictures from the train.
 You will travel to Ayutthaya, the former capital of the Siamese kingdom.
-Expected arrival time in Ayutthaya is 0948.
+The expected arrival time in Ayutthaya is 0948.
 Our driver will be waiting for us.
-After we have dropped your luggage at the hotel we will start our exploration of the magnificent ruins of Ayutthaya.
+After we have dropped your luggage at the hotel, we will start our exploration of the magnificent ruins of Ayutthaya.

-We will visit Wat Sri Sanphet and Wat Sri Mongkol Bophet after which we have lunch in a restaurant on the riverside.
-After lunch we will move to the pier and make a boat trip around the former capital.
+We will visit Wat Sri Sanphet and Wat Sri Mongkol Bophet, after which we have lunch in a restaurant on the riverside.
+After lunch, we will move to the pier and take a boat trip around the former capital.
 UNESCO inscribed Ayutthaya on its list of World Heritage Sites in 1991.

-Overnight at the lovely Baan Tebpitak Elegant Ayotthaya
+Overnight at the lovely Baan Tebpitak Elegant Ayutthaya

 Day 2: Ayutthaya – Phitsanulok – Sukhothai

-Expected arrival at Phitsanulok is 1312.
+The expected arrival at Phitsanulok is 1312.
 We will disembark from the train and meet our driver.
 It’s time for lunch which we will enjoy at a local restaurant.
 Sukhothai Historical Park is our next destination.
-UNESCO inscribed Sukhothai on its list of World Heritage Sites under the name “Historic Town of Sukhothai and Associated Historic Towns”.
+UNESCO inscribed Sukhothai on its list of World Heritage Sites under the name “Historic Town of Sukhothai and Associated Historic Towns.”
 The historical parks of Kamphaeng Phet and Sri Satchanalai are also part of this World Heritage Site.
 We will spend the afternoon in the historical park of Sukhothai.
-In our itinerary are the Wat Mahathat, Wat Sri Chum and other highlights of this magnificent historical park.
+Our itinerary includes Wat Mahathat, Wat Sri Chum, and other highlights of this magnificent historical park.

 We will spend the night at the Legendha Hotel, which is very close to the historical park.